tobywf/mech3ax-py/.github/ISSUE_TEMPLATE/bug_report.md

 Operating system: <!-- e.g. Windows 10, macOS High Sierra, Ubuntu 18.04 -->
 Python version: <!-- mech3ax requires Python 3.7+ -->
+Blender version: <!-- the Blender script requires Blender 2.80+ -->

 - [ ] I'm using a Python version of 3.7 or higher
+- [ ] I'm using a Blender version of 2.80 or higher
 - [ ] I'm using a virtual environment

 <!-- Provide information how to reproduce.
 The exact output would be great! -->